serverless/blog/posts/2018-04-27-automating-ci-for-python-serverless-app-with-circleci.md

   - RupakGanguly
 ---

-I had previously written [a post that defined the CI/CD process](https://serverless.com/blog/ci-cd-workflow-serverless-apps-with-circleci/), discussed various deployment patterns, creatied a NodeJS app, and automated the end-to-end CI flow.
+I had previously written [a post that defined the CI/CD process](https://serverless.com/blog/ci-cd-workflow-serverless-apps-with-circleci/), discussed various deployment patterns, created a NodeJS app, and automated the end-to-end CI flow.

 In this post, I will be doing that same thing for Python.
 We'll build a Python app and go over the end-to-end process for automating the CI flow.